sergey-automation/TurboPrefill-VLM-Validation/README.md

 | Generation throughput | 8.6 tok/s | 8.6 tok/s |

 TurboPrefill nearly halved the waiting time before the model started responding, while leaving answer generation speed unchanged.

+## Future Relevance

+Validation on NVIDIA Pascal GPUs also demonstrated an approximately 2.2× reduction in prefill latency, suggesting that this optimization opportunity is not tied to a particular class of hardware and will likely remain relevant for future GPU generations.

 ## Background